|

 Legolas laid a hand on her shoulder.
 And another

-of herof her courage and resiliencebut he knew that
+He was proud of herof her courage and resiliencebut

-the physical demands of next few hours would be far harder on
+he knew that the physical demands of next few hours would be far

 In a moment, Eowyn nín, he whispered, squeezing